omarryhan/aiogoogle/docs/index.rst

 **Example:**

-Here's a script that can help you quickly get an access and refresh token to try using the lib yourself.
+Here's a script that can help you get an access and refresh token for your personal Google account.

 Link: https://github.com/omarryhan/aiogoogle/blob/master/examples/auth/oauth2.py